 |Leadership Vancouver Island – West Coast Chapter|

 Leadership Vancouver Island is a community-focused, grassroots leadership development program that aims to inspire and build capacity for outstanding leadership, learning and service.
-The West Coast chapter is focused on the Clayoquot Sound Biosphere Reserve region and its communities.
+The West Coast chapter is focused on the Clayoquot Sound Biosphere Region and its communities.
 The purpose of the LVI is:

 “The LVI program is not only a life-changing experience for the participants, but is reshaping our region.
 It is an opportunity for participants to connect with their community, learn about themselves and strengthen their skills while developing lifelong relationships.
 This program is building local leaders that will enrich our community in so many important ways.”